We were still in the weeds of the hard grieving, temper-tantruming, attaching and adjusting adoption days when it happened.

 God bless that man.

-But another impending deployment and an upcoming surgery for Superman put the dream on hold, and God provided a family for the angel I seriously thought was ours.
+But another impending business trip and an upcoming surgery for Superman put the dream on hold, and God provided a family for the angel I seriously thought was ours.

 It had been a year since I’d heard the name Joy Mei, and although I prayed for her faithfully, I began wondering if I’d even heard God correctly that day.